Death is defined in the United States by the Uniform Determination of Death Act, proposed in 1981, as

 II.
 Apnea test:

 The apnea test is used to assess the brain's ability to drive pulmonary function in response to the rise of CO2.
-Before the performance of the apnea test, the mechanical ventilator should be adjusted to obtain PCO2 within 35 to 45 mmHg and PO2 above 200 mmHg, with using PEEP of 5 to 8 cm H2O.
+Before the performance of the apnea test, the mechanical ventilator should be adjusted to obtain PCO2 within 35 to 45 mmHg and PO2 above 200 mmHg, with using a positive end-expiratory pressure (PEEP) of 5 to 8 cm H2O.
 During the test, oxygen should be supplemented using a cannula connected to the endotracheal tube at 6 L/min, or T piece at 12 L/min or using CPAP of 5 to 10 cm H2O.
 In the case of loss of respiratory drive, CO2 is expected to rise 5 mmHg every minute in the first 2 minutes, then by 2 mmHg every minute after.
-Repeat ABG after 8 to 10 minutes showing CO2 of 60 mmHg or the rise of CO2 more than 20 mmHg above baseline is consistent with brain death.
-If the patient develops hypotension with SBP below 90 mmHg or cardiac arrhythmias, the test should terminate, and arterial blood gases drawn.
-For patients on ECMO machines, oxygenation can be maintained while performing the apnea test by decreasing gas sweep flow rate to 0.5 to 1.0 L/min and using an oxygenation source through the ET tube.
+Repeat arterial blood gas (ABG) after 8 to 10 minutes showing CO2 of 60 mmHg or the rise of CO2 more than 20 mmHg above baseline is consistent with brain death.
+If the patient develops hypotension with SBP below 90 mmHg or cardiac arrhythmias, the test should terminate, and arterial blood gases are drawn.
+For patients on extracorporeal membrane oxygenation (ECMO) machines, oxygenation can be maintained while performing the apnea test by decreasing the gas sweep flow rate to 0.5 to 1.0 L/min and using an oxygenation source through the endotracheal (ET) tube.

 III.
 Ancillary tests:

 These tests are considerations if there is any uncertainty of diagnosis of brain death, or if the apnea test can’t be performed (as in cases of chronic CO2 retainers).

 *Ancillary tests used for detection of cessation of cerebral blood flow: